0x1d00ffff/0xbtc-discord-price-bot/README.md

  - rename 'api' to 'exchange'; wrap all apis (exchanges, token, etc) in a new apis class
  - make exchanges module
  - generalize the command interface
- - occasionally APIs return NaN as a data point.. which is a valid float.
-Need to explicitly check for this.
  - typos/new commands
    - !binance (to show current listing price in usd)
    - !orderbooks mercatox